In this article, the basic functionalities in the Quick Cash Flow Plan and Basis Budget (hereafter referred to as Budget).

 - Budget (Edit mode only): Bank Balances based on Budget amounts.
 The starting balance is taken from the actual starting balance in the current fiscal year.

 - Actual & Budget: Bank Balances based on Actual and Budget.
 The actual closing balance is set until the end of the previous month (for example, actual bank balances are set until Jul 2021 when today is 02/Aug/2021 ).
 For the current month, Actual amounts (see above) are added to the actual bank balance of the previous month.
-Budget amounts are added afterwards.
+Budget amounts are added afterward.

 - Actual & Outstanding (View mode only): Bank Balances based on Actual and Outstanding.
-In similar to Actual & Budget, the actual closing balance is set until the end of the previous month, and Outstanding amounts are added up afterwards instead of Budget.
+In similar to Actual & Budget, the actual closing balance is set until the end of the previous month, and Outstanding amounts are added up afterward instead of Budget.